 - Rate how well the submission meets each of the Criteria below.
 Ratings are Meets (2 points), Partially Meets (1 point), or Does Not Meet (0 points). - 2.
 Provide specific examples of evidence in support of the rating, including pointing out specific gaps in the materials. - 3.
 When the section is finished, add up the rating and enter it at the bottom of the section.
-A rating of 6 out of 8 points means that the materials have met this Alignment Criterion. - 4.
-Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 55 before going on.
+A rating of at least 6 out of 8 points means that the materials have met this Alignment Criterion. - 4.
+Lastly, record the rating Meets, Does Not Meet, or Not Applicable for this section in the Evaluation Summary on page 53 before proceeding to Alignment Criterion 5.
 The more points the materials receive on the Alignment Criteria, the better they are aligned.